-*And unlike many other places that claim similar results, I actually have the blind taste tests to prove it!
+* And, unlike many sources that claim similar results, I actually have the blind taste tests to prove it!

-Now before you go and call up the National Committee of Good Science and send them to confiscate my calculator (by which I mean my head) let me first explain that I stand by 100% of what I wrote in that article: Given that you are starting with individual steaks, dry-aging at home is not feasible, despite what some otherwise reputable source have said in the past.
+Now, before you go and call up the National Committee of Good Science and send them to confiscate my calculator (by which I mean my head), let me first explain that I stand by 100% of what I wrote in that article: Given that you are starting with individual steaks, dry-aging at home is not feasible, despite what some otherwise reputable sources have said in the past.
 Blind tasting showed that between the first day and the seventh day of such aging, there was absolutely zero perceptible improvement in the eating quality of the steaks.

 But we all know that individual steaks is not how meat is dry-aged by professionals, right?
-No, they start with whole sub-primals—large cuts of meat with bones and fat caps fully intact, aging them uncovered in temperature, humidity, and air speed-controlled rooms designed to allow them to age for weeks or months without rotting.
+No, they start with whole sub-primals—large cuts of meat with bones and fat caps fully intact—and they age them, uncovered, in temperature-, humidity-, and air-speed-controlled rooms designed to allow them to age for weeks or months without rotting.
 The question is, can we do this ourselves at home?

-I got my hands on 80 pounds of Prime Grade bone-in, fat-cap intact beef ribs to get my answers*.
-Over the course of over two months, I aged them in close to a dozen different ways in order to determine what works, what doesn't, and what matters.
+I got my hands on 80 pounds of prime-grade, bone-in, fat-cap-intact beef ribs to get my answers.* Over the course of more than two months, I aged them in close to a dozen different ways in order to determine what works, what doesn't, and what matters.
 Here's what I found.